boriswu412/flag-analysis/README.md

 The verification includes **four steps**:

-1. **Syndrome correctness:** verify expected syndromes with no faults.
+1. **Syndrome correctness:** verify when no faults in the flag circuit the circuit is a syndrome extraction circuit.
 2. **Fault detection:** find gates that cause high‑weight errors → stored in `bad_location`.
 3. **Flag check:** verify faults on bad gates trigger at least one flag.
-4. **Syndrome uniqueness:** check combined circuits produce unique syndromes.
+4. **Syndrome uniqueness:** check after a round of flag circuit and a round of no flag circuit the generalized syndrome is unique up to degenracy.

 Each step should output **“Success.”**